angband/angband/docs/playing.rst

 When the game move you along the selected path, you can interrupt the process with a keypress (space or ESCAPE are recommended as they can not be interpreted as a command) or, when the front end supports it, pressing a mouse button.
-The process will also be interrupted by other events that disturb.
+The process will also be interrupted by other events that :ref:`disturb <disturb-player>`.
 If following the path was interrupted and you have not issued another command, repeating the previous command (``n`` in the original keyset, ``^v`` in the roguelike keyset) will recompute the path (if the path was from '<', '>', or 'p', it will find the nearest up staircase, down staircase, or unknown location, respectively, and compute a path to it from your current location; otherwise, it will compute a path to the original destination from your current location) and start along that path.

 Following a path can automatically open a door or dig out impassable rubble that is in the path.
 It will only do so if you know the terrain in all the